 Aucamp wrote about extremes – so it is a picture of contrasts.

 A white header for a book about porcelain.

 The tree from Ishiguro’s book cover with some actual trees from London’s Hyde Park.

 A Sci-Fi city and a real city, Vancouver.

 It’s about forgetting – so the photo fades out.

-A complicated post-apocalyptic trilogy so the picture is of tangled branches that look pretty dead.
+A complicated post-apocalyptic trilogy so the picture is of tangled branches that look.

 An umbrella would’ve been too obvious.

 An attempt to show the theme of music in the novel.

 It may be a depressing novel about racism, but there is a hopeful message, like a chink of rainbow.